rafael-longo/calcularte-content-creator/memory-bank/activeContext.md

 ## 4. Key Decisions and Considerations

 *   **"Agents as Tools" as the Primary Orchestration Pattern:** The implementation of the `MaestroAgent` solidifies the "Agents as Tools" pattern as the primary strategy for autonomous orchestration.
 The Maestro agent reasons and calls specialist tools, rather than relying on hard-coded Python logic.
-*   **Structured Outputs:** Leveraging Pydantic models for structured outputs from agents simplifies data handling and ensures consistency.
+*   **Structured Data-Passing as the Core Communication Protocol:** The decision to use Pydantic models for passing data between the Maestro and specialist agents is now a core architectural principle.
+This ensures high-fidelity, lossless communication and is the preferred method for all future agent interactions.
 *   **Modular Agent Design:** The clear separation of concerns among agents facilitates development, testing, and future modifications.
 *   **Synchronous Wrapper for Async Operations:** The `asyncio.run()` pattern has been established as the correct way to call async agent functions from the synchronous Typer CLI, ensuring stability.
 This is a critical pattern to maintain for future development.